 - U.S. import and export trade values are used as weights to aggregate index values.

-- Import air passenger fares are received from commercial airlines reservation systems.
-Export air passenger fares are received directly from airlines.
+- Import and export air passenger fares are received from commercial airlines reservation systems.

 - IPP collects prices as close as possible to the first day of each reference month.